ekamanelly/cicd-aws/README.md

    We append the Ip address onto `env.`, build it again and copy over the artifact to S3 with Ansible

 #### smoke-test
-  Did a smoke test a status endpoint of the server and the
+  Did a smoke test on "status ok"  endpoint of the server to make sure the server is up and responding to request

 #### cloudfront-update
   If smoke test comes with a green status, we switch our cloudfront to point to the new S3 bucket